Aiven-Open/journalpump/README.rst

 This will produce an egg file into a dist directory within the same folder.

-kafkajournalpump requires Python 3.4 or newer.
+journalpump requires Python 3.4 or newer.

 Installation
 ============